davidmagbee/interviewprepkit/WhiteboardingTips.md

 # Whiteboarding Exercises
+The following tips are generic and based on the average whiteboarding problem.
+For some problems, keep in mind you might not really have the capability or time to do the problem.
+In scenarios like that, I highly recommend that you spend much more time on your pseudocode in order to build a path forward.
+If you only get halfway done coding, but have no path, it's a lot worse than having a path and having no code.
+You should also actively acknowledge when you don't know what you're doing - this is better than trying to BS your way through something.
 ### Tips:
 - [ ] Split the whiteboard into 3 major sections: Notes (a section to write details of the problem, any inputs or outputs, and edge cases, etc.)
 #### Notes Section (First quarter or third of your allotted time if you have a time limit):